 Or get help from a debt adviser

-Phoning creditors may sound impossible if there are a lot of them or scary, especially if you are depressed or anxious.
+Phoning creditors may sound impossible if there are a lot of them.
+Or just plain scary, especially if you are depressed or anxious.

 Get some expert help when: